stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 As a rule, you should extend the `layout.html` or create your own templates using a similar pattern in `views/` to extend, rather than creating all of your templates.

+## Configuring Apostrophe with `app.js`

+`app.js` is Apostrophe's main configuration file.
+This is the file that fires up Apostrophe with a given configuration, and is where you can specify what modules you want to be present in your project.
+As you add them, you also configure them by providing options via an object.

+Some modules are always a part of Apostrophe whether you configure them or not, and you can create your own modules to meet the needs of your project.
+To learn more abuou modules, visit the [Modules section](/tutorials/core-concepts/modules/README.md).

+In order for any new page template to load, you must add it to `app.js`.
+When you add a new page template to `app.js`, remember, you're not creating a new page: you're registering a page template that can be used to create new pages.

 ### Example: Creating a New Page Template

 To create a page template: